 The act of writing down or otherwise outwardly expressing your resolutions is an act of explicit acknowledgement that you are indeed wanting these things for yourself.
 And that you truly intend to build in these new ways of living.
 And that these are not just fleeting thoughts, like most of our thoughts.
 But that these are actual changes we desire to make, and we are committing to them now.

 It’s super easy, however, to only write down our aspirations and not more concrete actions we are going to take to move in those desired directions.
-For example, “ I really want to lose weight this year!” can be written down a million times.
+For example, “ I really want to be more fit and healthy this year” can be written down a million times.
 But what does that really mean?
-Why do you want or need to lose weight?
+Why do you want or need to be more fit and healthy?
 How will it be done?

-It’s not that you have to write how many lbs. you want to lose, but it’s certainly very helpful to spell out your action plan for a new way of eating, or exercising, or getting a better handle on stress or sleep that might be affecting your body weight.
+It’s not that you have to write down every step you’ll take, but it’s certainly very helpful to spell out your action plan for a new way of eating, or exercising, or getting a better handle on stress or sleep that might be affecting your fitness and health.

 - Your purpose is your deepest and most meaning-driven “why”.
-If your resolution is to lose weight this year, you might arrive at an underlying reason for this desired change in your body.
-When in doubt, keep asking yourself “why” if you come up with a reason for a particular change you’d like to make.
+If your resolution is to treat yourself more compassionately, to relax more earnestly, or to create better boundaries between your work and personal life, you can begin to identify underlying reasons for these desired changes.
+When in doubt, keep asking yourself “why is this truly important” if you come up with a reason for a particular change you’d like to make.
 When you believe you can go no further, you may have hit on your true purpose and meaning for that particular resolution.

 We also have to be careful though of how a less wholesome reason for change can masquerade as a true purpose.
-For example, losing some weight so that you can finally look good in that bathing suit likely doesn’t reveal a true purpose of what that desired change is all about.
-And we might very well have to come to terms with ourselves and histories first before any change in our bodies can occur.
+For example, “getting healthier” so that you can finally fit into that one pair of pants likely doesn’t reveal a true purpose of what that desired change is all about.

 - Values are a close cousin of purpose and are like your life compass.
 In what direction are you currently headed and in what directions do you desire to head?
 Values show up in the domains of parenting, self-care, work life, recreation, friendships, etc. To clarify your values in these domains and relate them to your particular resolutions for this year, it’s helpful to think about the qualities that you feel are important to embody and express as a parent or a friend or at work.
 For example, what type of helper do you really want to be and what makes that so important to you?

 - Aspirations are wishes and hopes we have for ourselves.
 Do you aspire to be a better friend?
 Do you have an aspiration to become a different type of helper or healer this year?
-This is not as specific and measureable as a goal, and it doesn’t necessarily have the implication of deeper meaningfulness like with purpose and values.
+This is not as specific and measurable as a goal, and it may not necessarily have the implication of deeper meaningfulness like with purpose and values.
 Although when aspirations are linked up with purpose and values, they are powerful forces of change and hope in our lives.

 - Goals are concrete, specific, and measurable targets.
-Because I value healing others deeply and have an aspiration to be a healer, my goal is to become certified as an Energy Psychologist by the end of the summer.
-(That’s actually a true statement 🙂 ).
+Because I value helping to heal other people and have an aspiration to be a healer, my goal (many years ago) was to become certified as an Energy Psychologist.
 However, this says nothing about how I will actually achieve that goal.
 That’s where committed actions come in handy.

 - Committed actions are the monthly, weekly, daily, or hourly steps we take to reach our goals that are motivated and inspired by aspirations based on our values and deeper purpose.